 OVID-19 was the first pandemic of the cyber era.
 But it is far from being the first epidemic or pandemic (or other natural and/or human-made disaster) that has had a connection to fraud or corruption.
-Nineteenth-century epidemics generated opportunities for fraudulent (and for scientifically mistaken) medicines and for corrupt public works - provided that governments were persuaded that illnesses could and should be reduced by new public works and awarded insiders the contracts. equipment (PPE) led to widespread claims of profiteering or price-gouging, corrupt acquisition processes and fraudulent supply of faulty goods
+Nineteenth-century epidemics generated opportunities for fraudulent (and for scientifically mistaken) medicines and for corrupt public works - provided that governments were persuaded that illnesses could and should be reduced by new public works and awarded insiders the contracts.
+Members of the West Virginia National Guard testing for COVID-19 during the early stages of the pandemic.
+The global surge in demand for personal protective equipment (PPE) led to widespread claims of profiteering or price-gouging, corrupt acquisition processes and fraudulent supply of faulty goods